upper/upper.io/tour/tutorials/queries/06/README.md

-# Update, insert, or delete items in a result set
+# Update, insert, or delete records in a result set

-The items in result sets can not only be queried, but also modified and removed.
+The records in result sets can not only be queried, but also modified and removed.

 If you want to modify the properties of a whole result set, use `Update`: